hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

     - It runs a network test to generate the output for given image.
     - Will give the execution time along with the output generated.
     - The nv_full configuration expects a 4-channel image as the input image.
-3. Run regressions (did not test).
-    - The regressions cannot be run on the virtual platform used (needs an FPGA implementation).
-4. Run in server mode (did not test).
+3. Run in server mode (did not test).
     - Can run inference jobs on the NVDLA by connecting to it as a client.
+4. Run hardware regressions (did not test).
+    - Not possible with the same runtime application used by the previous options (the flow is different).
+    - The hardware regressions cannot be run on any virtual platform (needs an FPGA implementation).

 The runtime application can also be changed and built again.
 We tried this, but it gives errors.